A Few Spaces Remaining!

-What distinguishes VISIONS from other teen service programs?
+What distinguishes VISIONS from other teen service and Gap programs?

 We are small on purpose, for purpose.
 We keep our organization small and focused in an effort to stay mindful of community-building, while maximizing the impact on the individual.
 That impact becomes apparent both in the short-term during the program, as participants come to understand their place in the community of peers and the host community, and also over time, as they gain insights about themselves and the global community.
-We offer a curated set of program dates and locations, and we cap the number of participants in each.
-Our leaders are active mentors who help each teen tap into the best parts of who they are, and our noteworthy average ratio of one leader to every four students allows for experiences that are personal and personalized.
+Our leaders are active mentors who help each participant tap into the best parts of who they are, and our noteworthy average ratio of one leader to every four students on the teen summer programs allows for experiences that are personal and personalized.
+Leader to participant ratios on Gap programs may average one to four due to having regular coursework and workshops from outside instructors who supplement our own leadership.

 VISIONS is rooted in long-term, respectful relationships with local partners.
 We don’t develop new programs on a whim.
 We have worked in most of our locations for decades, so our participants are welcomed like old friends into communities that know us well.
 We partner exclusively with local nonprofits on ambitious construction projects that are needed by the community.